 Accessibility

-Notes on accessibility / deviations from pictograms:
+Notes on accessibility / deviations from the pictograms:

 - An induction loop is available